Or, How to Love God and How not to Love God

 (Colossians 2:8)

 Some people don’t realize that philosophy and religion overlapped as philosophy was being developed.
 Plato, for example, made numerous statements about God and living a virtuous life.
-Plato talked about logos, the same term used in the Gospel of John, albeit differently.
+Plato discussed logos, the same term used in the Gospel of John, albeit in a different sense.

-As stated above, some have made the case that the philosophers were really prophets to the Greeks like Israel’s prophets.
-However, making a case that the philosophers were somehow prophets in trying to integrate their writings with Scripture violates the verse above.
-Using the philosophers’ writing to understand the prophets and apostles’ writings puts them on par with prophets and apostles, which they absolutely are not, as we see that Scripture rejects these worldly philosophies.
+As stated above, some have argued that the philosophers were, in effect, prophets to the Greeks, like Israel’s prophets.
+However, making the case that the philosophers were somehow prophets in their attempts to integrate their writings with Scripture violates the verse above.
+Using the philosophers’ writings to understand the prophets’ and apostles’ writings puts them on par with prophets and apostles, which they absolutely are not, as Scripture rejects these worldly philosophies.

 Scripture flat-out speaks disdainfully of the wisdom of the wise, including the world’s philosophies.